Why Isn’t My Traffic Converting?

-Indeed, some fully optimized campaigns can see around 1 lead per every 100 clicks.
+Indeed, some fully optimized campaigns can see around 1 or 2 leads per every 100 clicks.

 Every campaign is different though, and you shouldn’t be alarmed if your ratios don’t mirror this.

-6 – Did I Consult an Affiliate Adviser?
+#7 – Did You Consult Your Affiliate Manager?

 Once you’ve reviewed all the points mentioned above and if you still haven’t determined what is causing your conversions to suffer, it’s time to contact a professional.

-At CrakRevenue, we have an Affiliate Advisory team known for their eagle eye when it comes to analyzing stats.
-Don’t hesitate to reach out if you’re ever in a pickle!
+At CrakRevenue, we have an Affiliate Management team known for their eagle eye when it comes to analyzing stats.
+So don’t hesitate to reach out if you’re ever in a pickle!

 Use Without Moderation

-With this whole process as a guideline, you should be able to discover quite easily any hiccup that could be impacting your conversions.
+Using this whole process as a guideline, you should be able to discover all of those potential hiccups that could be impacting your conversions.